List of Coronation Street characters introduced in 2013: Andrea Beckett

 Andrea Beckett, played by Hayley Tamaddon, made her first screen appearance on 23 December 2013.
 The character and Tamaddon's casting was announced on 4 October 2013.
 Series producer, Stuart Blackburn, commented "I'm absolutely delighted to welcome Hayley to the show.
 She's a great actress who I know is going to bring plenty of drama to the famous cobbles of Weatherfield."
 Andrea is a classmate of Steve McDonald's (Simon Gregson), who decides to go back to school.
 Andrea and Steve become friends and she will "cause a stir" as Steve's girlfriend Michelle Connor (Kym Marsh) becomes suspicious of their friendship.
 Tamaddon said Andrea is a ladette, who enjoys drinking beer and playing darts.

 On 28 April 2015, it was announced that Tamaddon had been axed from the show, and would in September as part of the upcoming live episode to celebrate ITV's 60th anniversary.
-It was stated that the character not being killed off and could return.
+It was stated that the character would not be killed off and could return.
 Speaking of her departure, Tamaddon said: "I came into Corrie for 3 months and have stayed for 2 years!
 I will be so sad to leave, I have had the best two years of my life here, it really is one big family.
 Everyone looks out for each other and I've made some incredible friends.
 I am excited about my exit storyline and the fact that it is part of the live episode."
 Show producer Stuart Blackburn commented: "Hayley has brought real magic to the Corrie cobbles – funny, energetic, totally professional and a joy to be around."
 It was announced days later that Craig Charles (who plays Andrea's partner Lloyd Mullaney) would also be leaving.
 The live episode heavily featured Lloyd and Andrea, as they said goodbye to the Street.
 Andrea and Lloyd made one further appearance on 25 September when they returned to say a final goodbye with Steve, who was unable to attend the party, leaving viewers in confusion as they had appeared to leave during the live episode.
 The live episode, including the leaving party, was watched by 8.1 million viewers on the night of its broadcast, the highest rating since the Victoria Court fire in May 2015.
 The episode in which Lloyd and Andrea say their final goodbye to Steve, was watched by 6.9 million viewers on the night of its broadcast.